emilwalsted/respmech/README.md

 generally, please email me to discuss.

 ### How do I cite this code in scientific papers – and should I?
 It is up to you, really.
 Personally I am a fan of transparency and Open Source / Open Science and I would appreciate a mention.
-This will also make readers of your papers aware that the code exists – if you found the code useful, maybe they will too.
+This will also make readers of your papers aware that this code exists – if you found it useful, maybe they will too.

 Every released version of the code has its own DOI you can use for citation.
 The current release DOI is: **(TODO INSERT DOI BADGE)**